Sunday, 19 January 2020

 Lisa Nandy has a thoughtful manner and offers some insightful perspectives.
 She speaks about many issues with precision but seems more inclined to follow her instincts than to garner wider evidence.
 These are not always in tune with the party and her stance on Brexit and the Scottish referendum will not play well with the party.

 And that leaves Keir Starmer, who suffers from being a man, coming from London and being knighted.
-Having said this he does have gravitas and seems to be capable of thinking clearly, speaking with authority and having a genuine commitment to eradicating the many inequalities that exist today.
+Having said this he does have gravitas and is capable of thinking clearly, speaking with authority and having a genuine commitment to eradicating the many inequalities that exist today.
 He would be capable of exposing Boris Johnson's flaky acquaintance with the facts.

 Good Reads 2019 (not really)